openeuler-mirror/yocto-meta-openeuler/docs/source/oebuild/develop/index.rst

             self.configure = Configure()
             super().__init__(
                 'hello',
-                'this is your hello mesasge',
+                'this is your hello message',
                 textwrap.dedent('''\
                 this is hello description
     '''